513: The Brain That Wouldn't Die

 I just thought of a funny Carrot Top bit I saw.

-“I have been knocked around so many times.”
+“I've been knocked around so many times.”
 What’s one more?
 “I’ve lost count.”
 She must have lived with Ike Turner.

 And I believe in Crystal Light.